 Guidelines for Submitting Material

 - The CCAR Journal welcomes submissions that fulfill its Statement of Purpose whatever the author’s background or identification.
-Inquiries regarding publishing in the CCAR Journal and submissions for possible publication (including poetry) should be sent to the editor-elect, Rabbi Elaine Glickman.
+Inquiries regarding publishing in the CCAR Journal and submissions for possible publication (including poetry) should be sent to the editor, Rabbi Elaine Rose Glickman.